Solving the Problems of Network Marketing

 Being Employed vs Self-Employed

-In my last post (click here if you missed it) I wrote about the challenges I have faced with blogging as a business that have resulted in my decision to go full circle and continue building my online business using a Network Marketing (MLM) model – a model that has made me a good income in the past.
+In my last post (click here if you missed it) I wrote about the challenges I have faced with blogging and product creation as a business that have resulted in my decision to go full circle and continue building my online business using Product Licensing instead.
+Click that link to receive a physical book. posted anywhere for just a small P&P contribution, that explains the model.

 My readers probably fall into one of four categories: